OlgaHuawei/draft-olga-digital-map/draft-havel-opsawg-digital-map.md

 The following are the architectural requirements for the Digital Map:

-1. Scale, performance, integration
+1. Scale, performance, ease of integration

-2. Initial discovery and dynamic (change only) synch
+2. Initial discovery and dynamic (change only) synch with the physical network

 # Digital Map Modelling Experience